Discovery call

 30 minutes.
 You tell us about your business, your average job value, your service area, your customer, and what you've tried.
 We tell you honestly whether Google, Meta, both, or neither fits.
 No pitch.

 Inside the account most days in the first month.
-After that, weekly: kill what's not converting, scale what is, write new ads or refresh creative, refine targeting.
-Monthly report is plain English.
+After that, weekly: pause what is not creating useful enquiries, build on what is, write new ads or refresh creative, and refine targeting.
+The monthly report is plain English.

 What's Included